Appointing the right insurance broker for your business

-This issue of Strictly Risk is the first in a series of articles taking you behind-the-scenes of the insurance industry to shed some light on the risk management and insurance techniques that businesses use to protect and strengthen their balance sheet and improve their bottom line.
+This is one of a series of boardroom briefings taking you behind-the-scenes of the insurance industry to shed some light on the risk management and insurance techniques that businesses use to protect and strengthen their balance sheet and improve their bottom line.

 Responsibility for taking steps to prevent risks negatively impacting an organisation’s balance sheet does, of course, fall to its management.
 A well-managed business will conduct a ‘risk audit’ to identify all the risks to which the business is exposed.
 This information will then be used to compile a ‘risk register’.
 A risk that appears on the risk register can be managed in two ways.
 It can either be retained and managed by the business (known as ‘risk retention’) or it can be transferred to a third party, usually an insurance company (known as ‘risk transfer’).
 Developing a comprehensive risk retention and risk transfer strategy and delivering a plan to implement it is known as ‘risk management’.

 Organisations’ balance sheets are under increasing scrutiny as investors, funders and other stakeholders strive to minimise their own risk.
 The management of an organisation needs to be able to justify its risk retention and risk transfer decisions and this process of justification is now a fundamental element of good corporate governance.